< Back to Projects

 Sample survey question.
 Source: MITRE

-I used AI to identify preliminary high-level themes but also completed my own analysis of the free text responses to get at more subtle findings within MITRE’s context.
-My presentation for stakeholders and project teams highlighted both the data and recommendations as well as the authentic voice of employees.
+I used AI to identify and share preliminary high-level themes but also completed my own analysis of the free text responses to get at more subtle findings within MITRE’s context.
+My presentation for stakeholders and project teams highlighted both the data and recommendations as well as the authentic voice of our employees.

 Analyzing the free text responses.
 Source: MITRE